 Lulu is an opera by Alban Berg.
 Lulu born 1981, got to be very good friends, not just with Puppy and Babish, but also with Mackie who joined the family in 1999.

-The death of a beloved animal is always very difficult to get over, but John and I are among the people who believe that the best, or really the only, way to get over your grief is to get a new dog or cat.
+The death of a beloved animal is always very difficult to get over, but John and I are among the people who believe that the best, or really the only way to get over your grief is to get a new dog or cat.
 It does not in any way mean that the former pet could ever be replaced.
 Puppy, Babish and now Mackie will be with us for ever.
-Our Katia, who joined us in 2013, the same year as Benny and Babette is now our favorite dog, simply because she is here.
+Our Katia, who joined us in 2013, the same year as Benny and Babette, and just a month or so later, is now our favorite dog, simply because she is here.

 Above is a photo for which John got a prize for best cat photo by the site ‘Evolution is true‘.
 A sculptural and regal king of cats.